-- Senior leaders role-model, mentor, and coach centre leaders, providing differentiated support.
+- Senior leaders role model, mentor, and coach centre leaders, providing differentiated support.

-Relational trust, distributed leadership and building teaching capabilities continue to be highly evident. - At service level, centre leaders continue to develop their skills to mentor and coach teaching teams through a range of improvement actions to grow teacher capability.
-A useful process is in place to promote critical reflection specifically related to growing teachers' use and understanding of intentional teaching strategies. - Leadership of evaluation for improvement is in the early stages of helping teachers and other leaders understand what has worked well, or not, and for which individuals and groups of learners.
+Relational trust, distributed leadership and building teaching capabilities continue to be highly evident. - At service level, centre leaders mentor and coach teaching teams through a range of improvement actions to grow teacher capability.
+A useful process is in place to promote critical reflection specifically related to growing teachers' use and understanding of intentional teaching strategies. - Leadership of evaluation for improvement is in the early stages of helping teachers and other leaders to understand what has worked well, or not, and for which individuals and groups of learners.